akashmalla/WeatherPrediction/README.md

 # WeatherPrediction

 This was a group project, where we applied k-means algorithm across 3 different platforms (Mahout, Weka and Spark) on 200MB aggregated dataset to compare their performance.
 I worked on k-means algorithm performance on Spark platform.
 Attached is the code and report.
+As you can see below, the code takes in each column from input as features to K-means cluster algorithm and then I added Cluster column to the same input with cluster number that each record is associated to.
+In this case, K=10, so 10 total clusters.

 Sample Dataset (input) looks like the following: